adamrneary/striker/README.md

 ### new Striker([options])

   Base class for Strikers, extend it and add custom logic.

+  Options:

-  You can pass { careful: true } to skip enabling of observers, and then run Striker.trigger('enable-observers') when you need it.
+  * { careful: true } to skip enabling of observers, and then run Striker.trigger('enable-observers') when you need it.
 But it does not apply for recursive strikers, they always enable observers immediately.
-  {stat: true}
+  * {stat: true} to start collect statistic for every `calculate` call.
+Use Striker.stat() to see it.

 ### striker#schema